jiko/cyborgmanifesto/index.md

 of exclusion through naming is acute.
 Identities seem contradictory, partial, and strategic.
 With the hard-won recognition of their social and historical constitution, gender, race, and class cannot provide the basis for belief in 'essential' unity.
-There is nothing about teeing 'female' that naturally binds women.
+There is nothing about being 'female' that naturally binds women.
 There is not even such a state as 'being' female, itself a highly complex category constructed in contested sexual scientific discourses and other social practices.
-Gender, race, or class consciousness is an achievement forced on us by the terrible historica experience of the contradictory social realities of patriarchy, colonialism, and capitalism.
+Gender, race, or class consciousness is an achievement forced on us by the terrible historical experience of the contradictory social realities of patriarchy, colonialism, and capitalism.
 And who counts as 'us' in my own rhetoric?
 Which identities are available to ground such a potent political myth called 'us', and what could motivate enlistment in